malloc-nbytes/far/README.md

 python3 far <path> <query> <replace> <-flag>
 ```

+This will explore the `path` and search the contents of files for `query`, and replace them with `replace`.

 If given a path to a directory, it will explore all subdirectories and search through all files.
 If given a file, it will only search through that file.

 Flags are: